zhao-stanley/DiscussMed/data/blog/breast cancer/whatisbreastcancer.md

 tags: ['breast-cancer', 'what-is']
 authors: ['jake']
 draft: false
 summary: 'What is breast cancer?
 What are the different types of breast cancer?
 What are its causes?
-We will explore the answer to these questions and more in this blog.'
+We will explore the answer to these questions and more in this blog post.'
 ---
 Breast cancer is a type of cancer forming in the cells of the human breast.
 It occurs when cells in the breast begin to grow and divide out of control forming a lump known as a tumor.
 In terms of breast cancer, it can begin in one or both breasts.